 Are you tired of staining your underwear?

-If you are reading this blog because you have fecal leakage, I want to let you know that you are not alone.
-And I am not just saying this to make you feel better.
-Statistically, it’s estimated that as many as 24% of the adult population has fecal incontinence, and 1 out of 5 women over the age of 40 suffer from it.
-Fecal incontinence symptoms range from an occasional leakage of stool, soiling underwear, uncontrollable gas to a complete loss of bowel control.
+If you're reading this blog because you have fecal leakage, I want to assure you that you're not alone.
+And I’m not just saying this to make you feel better.
+Statistically, it’s estimated that up to 24% of adults experience fecal incontinence, and 1 in 5 women over 40 suffer from it.
+Symptoms of fecal incontinence range from occasional stool leakage and soiling underwear to uncontrollable gas and complete loss of bowel control.

-My kids think bodily gas is hilarious.
-However, to people who experience uncontrollable leakage and gas, this can be a life-altering issue.
-It’s a major source of embarrassment and can prevent them from doing a lot of things that they want to do.
-I have a client who felt so isolated because she had a leakage issue and she was afraid to attend any social event.
-It is totally understandable that when it comes to fecal incontinence (also known as anal or bowel incontinence), many people would rather keep it to themselves rather than seek help.
-However, the situation can be greatly improved — or even completely resolved — if a pelvic floor physiotherapist is able to provide care.
+My kids find bodily gas hilarious.
+However, for people who experience uncontrollable leakage and gas, this can be a life-changing problem.
+It’s a significant source of embarrassment and can stop them from doing many things they want to do.
+I have a client who felt so isolated because she had a leakage issue that she was afraid to attend social events.
+It is entirely understandable that when it comes to fecal incontinence (also called anal or bowel incontinence), many people prefer to keep it private rather than seek help.
+However, the situation can be greatly improved — or even completely solved — if a pelvic floor physiotherapist provides care.

 Risk Factors